 Internally the threat may be even more acute.
 If the old guard feels threatened, it may close in upon itself.
 This is never good and could prove devastating to the the Cuban people.

-Cuba could take a positive step into future by floating its currency, holding real elections and modelling its economy after progressive success stories such as Sweden or Costa Rica.
+Cuba could take a positive step into the future by floating its currency, holding real elections and modelling its economy after progressive success stories such as Sweden or Costa Rica.